 /wp-content/plugins/no-gutenberg/directory via your favourite FTP client or hosting panel (cPanel, Plesk, etc.) and rename the plugin folder to deactivate it.

 Nope.
 I’ll expect Matt and all the rest of this beauty guys to abandon the idea that a blocks editor is a good idea for post editing.

 Contributors and Developers

-“No Gutenberg – Disable Gutenberg Block Editor and FSE Global Styles” is open source software.
+“No Gutenberg – Disable Gutenberg Blocks Editor and FSE Global Styles” is open source software.
 The following people have contributed to this plugin.Contributors

-“No Gutenberg – Disable Gutenberg Block Editor and FSE Global Styles” has been translated into 12 locales.
+“No Gutenberg – Disable Gutenberg Blocks Editor and FSE Global Styles” has been translated into 12 locales.
 Thank you to the translators for their contributions.

 Interested in development?